satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 the community can agree or disagree with the reviewers comments and choose to have a discussion on the topic.
 We can also draw on "kudos" received [cite: ohloh] as a function of commits made to a software project.

-In the long run, the review process need not be limited to publication, but can be engaged throughout the process of research, from inception through planning, execution, and documentation.
-This facilitates collaborative research and also ensures that optimal decisions are taken at every stage in the evolution of a

-project.

 - analogies with modern best-practices in code review